 Sprint’s postpaid upgrade rate

-Apple’s (AAPL) iPhone has always been a lucrative business for telecom providers such as Verizon (VZ), AT&T (T), Sprint (S) and T-Mobile (TMUS). iPhone users tend to be heavy data users.
-As a result, they benefit these companies.
-Telecom companies continue to devise attractive marketing plans surrounding the iPhone.
+Apple’s (AAPL) iPhone has always been a lucrative business for major telecom providers Verizon (VZ), AT&T (T), Sprint (S), and T-Mobile (TMUS). iPhone users tend to be heavy data users, which benefits these companies.
+These telecoms continue to develop attractive marketing plans surrounding the iPhone.

-The national carriers offered multiple promotional plans to attract other carriers’ customers.
-Despite these activities, Sprint managed to increase its postpaid upgrades during fiscal 3Q16 (the quarter ended December 2016).
-Sprint’s postpaid upgrade rate dipped to 9.0% in fiscal 3Q16 from 9.3% in fiscal 3Q15, though the iPhone 7 launch in September 2016 spurred a seasonal uptick from 6.4% in fiscal 2Q16.
+The national carriers have offered multiple promotional plans to attract other carriers’ customers.
+Despite these activities, Sprint managed to increase its postpaid upgrades during the quarter.
+Sprint’s postpaid upgrade rate dipped to 6.4% in fiscal 2Q16 from 7.8% in fiscal 2Q15.
+However, the iPhone 7 launch in September spurred a seasonal uptick from 5.4% in fiscal 1Q16.

-Sprint offered subscribers a free 32-GB (gigabyte) iPhone 7 in exchange for an older model, which must be fully paid off.
-The subscriber must stay with the carrier for 24 months to receive the full credit of the device.
-Additionally, Sprint is offering an 18-month lease for the iPhone 7 and traditional two-year contracts that allow customers to upgrade for as low as $199 upfront.
+Sprint (S) offered subscribers a free 32 GB iPhone 7 in exchange for an older model, which must be fully paid off.
+The subscriber must stay with the carrier for 24 months to receive full credit for the device.
+Additionally, Sprint is offering an 18-month lease for the iPhone 7 and traditional two-year contracts that allow customers to upgrade for as low as $199 up front.

-Sprint and T-Mobile announced that their pre-orders for iPhone 7 and iPhone 7 Plus had exceeded pre-orders for the iPhone 6 and Plus by more than four times.
+Sprint and T-Mobile announced that their preorders for the iPhone 7 and iPhone 7 Plus had exceeded their preorders for the iPhone 6 and Plus by more than four times.
 There was no such statement from Verizon and AT&T.

-This is important progress for Sprint.
-It has begun to recover from years of subscriber losses with promotions such as unlimited data and 50% discounts.
-As a result, the company continues to make progress on subscriber acquisition and retention.
+This is an important development for Sprint, which has begun to recover from years of subscriber losses with promotions like Unlimited Data and Cut Your Bill in Half.
+As a result, the company is making progress both on subscriber acquisition and retention.